-OECD trims global growth forecast, warns of conflict risk
+OECD Trims Global Growth Forecast, Warns Of Conflict Risk

 The OECD still sees near-term risks to its forecast tilted to the downside.

-It pointed to the heightened geopolitical tensions due to the Israel-Hamas conflict as "a key source of near-term uncertainty" for the global economy.
+It pointed to the heightened geopolitical tensions due to the Hamas-Israel conflict as "a key source of near-term uncertainty" for the global economy.

 "If the conflict were to intensify and broaden within the wider region, there are much stronger risks that could slow growth and push up inflation," said the OECD, which advises its 38 member countries on economic policy.